bahmutov/vue-calculator/blog/README.md

 ![Vue calculator application](./images/calculator.png)

+Tada!
+You can calculate anything you want.

+## Instrument source code

-We can instrument the application code by inserting [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) into Babel config.
+We can instrument the application code by adding the `plugins` list to the exported Babel config.The plugins should include the [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul).

 ```js
 // babel.config.js